thendarion/dita-cv-to-pdf/README.md

 # Using the plugin

 ## Building the PDFs
-if you just want to build the PDFs with DITA-OT
+if you want to build the PDFs with DITA-OT
-* run `mvn compile`
+* run `mvn verify -DskipTests`

 ## Testing the XSL templates
-if you want to modify/add to the custom XSL and XSpec in the plugin and want to make use of the built-in executor in the POM
+if you want to modify/add to the custom XSL and XSpec in the plugin and want to make use of the built-in executor in the POM to run the tests
 * run `mvn test`

 ## Assembling the plugin into a ZIP file